connext/monorepo/README.md

 ![HighLevelFlow](https://github.com/connext/nxtp/blob/main/modules/documentation/assets/HighLevelFlow.png)

 Transactions go through three phases:
-1. Route Auction: User broadcasts to the network signalling their desired route.
+1. **Route Auction**: User broadcasts to the network signalling their desired route.
 Routers respond with sealed bids containing commitments to fulfilling the transaction within a certain time and price range.
-2. Prepare: User submits a transaction to `TransactionManager` contract on sender-side chain containing router's signed bid along with their funds.
+2. **Prepare**: User submits a transaction to `TransactionManager` contract on sender-side chain containing router's signed bid along with their funds.
 Upon detecting an event containing their signed bid from the chain, router submits the same transaction to `TransactionManager` on the receiver-side chain.
-3. Fulfill: Upon detecting an event from the prepare step on the receiver-side chain, user signs a message and sends it to the router.
+3. **Fulfill**: Upon detecting an event from the prepare step on the receiver-side chain, user signs a message and sends it to the router.
 Router submits that message to the `TransactionManager` alongside the user's calldata to complete their transaction on receiver-side chain.
 Router then submits the same signed message and completes transaction on sender-side.

 If a transaction is not fulfilled within a fixed timeout, it reverts and can be reclaimed by the party that called `prepare` on each chain (initiator).
 Additionally, transactions can be cancelled unilaterally by the counterparty (responder).